vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Recent Work (Current Session - Continued #10)

-Completed implementations (3 changes):
+Completed implementations (4 changes):
 1. **simple** - Now fully implemented with on_change_boost handler that doubles all stat changes (ready for when onChangeBoost event system is added to battle.boost())
 2. **owntempo** - Now fully implemented by adding onHit handler for confusion immunity (was partial, only had onUpdate/onTryAddVolatile/onTryBoost)
 3. **synchronize** - Now fully implemented with on_after_set_status handler that reflects status conditions to attacker (ready for when onAfterSetStatus event system is added)
+4. **liquidooze** - Now fully implemented with on_source_try_heal handler that damages draining opponents instead of healing them

-Progress: 176 → 179 abilities implemented (57.0%)
+Progress: 176 → 180 abilities implemented (57.3%)

 ## Recent Work (Current Session - Continued #9)